Skip to content

 Note: After re-logging, do not configure the custom API Client again.

-You need to have them add your Spotify account to the allowlist in the Spotify Developer Dashboard, and then enter the Client information provided by them in your Lyricify.
+You need to have them add your Spotify account to the allowed list in the Spotify Developer Dashboard, and then enter the Client information provided by them in your Lyricify.
+For detailed steps, refer to the “Borrowing a Friend’s Client Information” section in the Custom Spotify API Client Configuration Tutorial.